Fast Estimation of Wasserstein Distances via Regression on Sliced Wasserstein Distances: Introduction

 \section{Introduction}

-Optimal Transport (OT) and Wasserstein distances~\cite{villani2009optimal,peyre2019computational} have become essential tools in machine learning, widely used for quantifying the similarity or dissimilarity between probability distributions.
+Optimal Transport (OT) and Wasserstein distances~\citep{villani2009optimal,peyre2019computational} have become essential tools in machine learning, widely used for quantifying the similarity or dissimilarity between probability distributions.
 Fundamentally, the Wasserstein distance measures the minimum cost required to "transport" mass from one distribution to another, effectively capturing the underlying geometry of the data.
 Thanks to their clear geometric interpretation and mathematical robustness, Wasserstein distances have found applications across various fields, such as generative modeling~\cite{genevay2018learning}, computational biology~\cite{bunne2023learning}, chemistry~\cite{wu2023improving}, and image processing~\cite{feydy2017optimal}.
 Despite its utility, computing the exact Wasserstein distance is computationally expensive.
 It typically requires solving a large-scale linear program to find an optimal transport plan, with a time complexity of $\mathcal{O}(n^3 \log n)$ for discrete distributions of size $n$.
 This high cost severely limits its use in large-scale or real-time settings.

-In many applications, Wasserstein distances are computed (repeatedly) for many pairs of distributions, e.g., dataset comparisons~\cite{alvarez2020geometric}, 3D point-cloud autoencoder~\cite{achlioptas2018learning}, point-cloud nearest neighbor classification/regression~\cite{rubner1998metric}, learning embeddings for distributions~\cite{kolouri2021wasserstein}, density-density regression~\cite{chen2023wasserstein}, and so on.
+In many applications, Wasserstein distances are computed (repeatedly) for many pairs of distributions instead of a single pair, e.g., dataset comparisons~\citep{alvarez2020geometric}, 3D point-cloud autoencoder~\citep{achlioptas2018learning}, point-cloud nearest neighbor classification/regression~\citep{rubner1998metric}, learning embeddings for distributions~\citep{kolouri2021wasserstein}, density-density regression~\citep{chen2023wasserstein}, and so on.
 Therefore, the high computational complexities of the Wasserstein distance become the main bottleneck to scaling up these applications.
 As a result, speeding up the computation of the Wasserstein distance has become a vital task in practice.